 Grain foods provide nutrients including carbohydrates, protein, fibre, vitamins and minerals (including folate, thiamin, riboflavin, niacin, iron, vitamin E, zinc, magnesium and phosphorus).

-The recommended daily amount of breads and cereals for babies aged 7-12 months is 1.5 serves (1 serve is equivalent to 40 g of bread or 20g dried infant cereal).
+The recommended daily amount of breads and cereals for babies aged 7-12 months is 1.5 serves (1 serve is equivalent to 40g of bread or 20g of dried infant cereal).

-Dairy products, which include milk, cheese and yogurts (or alternatives), are a great source of protein and the calcium needed to develop strong healthy bones and teeth.
+Dairy products, which include milk, cheese and yoghurts (or alternatives), are a great source of protein and calcium needed to develop strong healthy bones and teeth.

-Reduced fat milk can be used after your child is two years old.
-The lower energy and fat in reduced fat milk is not suitable for children under 2 years, especially when this age group requires lot of energy to fuel rapid growth and development during this early period.
+Reduced-fat milk can be used after your child is two years old.
+The lower energy and fat in reduced fat milk is not suitable for children under two years, especially when this age group requires a lot of energy to fuel rapid growth and development during this early period.

-The recommended amount of breast milk or infant formula per day for babies aged 7-12 months is 1 serve (600 ml) with half a serve of yoghurt/cheese or alternatives (half a serve is equivalent to 20 g of yoghurt or 10 g of cheese).
+The recommended amount of breast milk or infant formula per day for babies aged 7-12 months is one serve (600mL) with half a serve of yoghurt/cheese or alternatives (half a serve is equivalent to 20g of yoghurt or 10g of cheese).

 Meats and Alternatives

-Weaning your baby on to solid food will take time – starting with iron fortified infant cereal or other iron-rich foods, followed by other foods from the five food groups.
+Weaning your baby on to solid food will take time – starting with iron-fortified infant cereal or other iron-rich foods, followed by other foods from the five food groups for babies.
 Solid foods need to be the right texture and consistency for your baby’s age – there is an abundance of choice and variety of healthy foods from the five food groups you and your baby can share.